 Cash flow statements tell lenders how much money you have available at any given time and if that flow is steady enough to take on debt.
 A company needs sufficient cash to meet its expenses, repay loans to its investors, and reinvest for further business growth.
 If you manage your business’ cash flows well, you can keep expenditures in check and have enough cash reserves to meet contingency expenses.

 If you’re struggling to manage cash flow, visit the SmartBiz Small Business Blog.
 Our article, A Guide to Managing Cash Flow, gives a high level overview of this important statement.
 You can use various accounting software like Xero® , QuickBooks®, and Sage® to generate cash flow reports.

 3. How do you plan to use your funds?

 Use of funds allowances and restrictions vary from lender to lender.
-For a SmartBiz SBA loan, there are several ways to use loan proceeds to fuel growth including:
+For an SBA loan from a bank in the SmartBiz network, there are several ways to use loan proceeds to fuel growth, including:

 - Working capital – Defined as the difference between current assets and current liabilities, working capital funds the day-to-day operations of your small business.